Deer Harvest Correlation Explorer

 2015 & 2018 were Full Moon Thanksgivings — the highest-effort day of the year aligned with the highest-activity moon phase.
 This accounts for ~6.3 percentage points of the raw Full Moon signal.

-🌡 Weather Correlation
+🌡 Weather Correlation (Live)

 Weather coverage: —